lurbano/rpi-led-strip/README.md

 Setting up the tornado server used for Websockets
 > sudo pip3 install tornado

+at is used to schedule commands by our software, but needs to be installed
+> sudo apt-get install at

 ## Starting server
 Go to the folder rpi-led-strip/webServer/ and run the command
 > sudo python3 server.py